WICG/js-self-profiling/README.md

 2. Let `stack` be the stack of execution contexts associated with `env`.
 3. For each execution context `ec` on `stack`:
     1. Let `ecs` be the script associated with `ec`.
+    2. If the realm associated with `ecs` does not match the realm that created the profiler, omit the stack frame.
-    2. If the source of the classic script tag associated with `ecs` shares an origin with the browsing context or has the `crossorigin` bit set (and it sends a valid CORS header), record the stack frame.
+    3. If the source of the classic script tag associated with `ecs` shares an origin with the browsing context or has the `crossorigin` bit set (and it sends a valid CORS header), record the stack frame.
-    3. If the source of the module script tag associated with `ecs` sends a valid CORS header, record the stack frame.
+    4. If the source of the module script tag associated with `ecs` sends a valid CORS header, record the stack frame.
-    4. Otherwise, omit the stack frame.
+    5. Otherwise, omit the stack frame.
 4. Report a new sample with all stack frames recorded in the algorithm, associated with the current timestamp relative to the browsing context's time origin.

     _In a nutshell, this collects data from all stack frames that come from a script that is same-origin or participates in CORS, masking those that do not._